 Meanwhile, book spines are being damaged, paper is being wasted, and students are not seeing their libraries as the vast free sources for scholarly knowledge that they are.

 Fortunately, academic libraries exist to serve students.
 The first step is for students to inform the libraries as to just how important it is to switch from paper copiers to digital book scanners that can print if desired.
 The next step depends on circumstances at your particular institution.
 Every year, libraries spend many times more money on printed books and journals than the cost of an entire fleet of new high-speed scanners.
 But some libraries have no control ever any of that budget money.
 At these institutions, faculty specifies what is purchased.
 So, the library must use other funds to purchase these units.
-If yours is such an institution, it is especially important to convey just how much students value getting unlimited, free digital content from their libraries, and that it's worth the effort to scape together the necessary funds from various other budgets.
+If yours is such an institution, it is especially important to convey just how much students value getting unlimited, free digital content from their libraries, and that it's worth the effort to source together the necessary funds from various other budgets.

-Another means of acquiring KIC systems is to use student-administered funds (i.e. student technology funds.).
+Another means of acquiring KIC systems is to use student-administered funds (i.e. student technology funds).
 These non-library funds can be used to purchase a pilot set of one small KIC, one medium KIC and one large KIC.
 Once they're in the library, their popularity with students will make it much easier to justify all the efforts necessary to piece together the funds and to tell the entrenched copier companies that the library floor is no longer their domain.

-Alternately a relatively small portion of these funds can be used to upgrade from basic copies replacement Knowledge Imaging Centers that scan 5 pages per minute to faster KIC systems that scan up to 20 pages per minute.Should copier companies determine how one of your university's great resources is to be used?
+Alternately a relatively small portion of these funds can be used to upgrade from basic Knowledge Imaging Centers (copier replacement kiosks) that scan 5 pages per minute to bigger, faster KIC systems that scan up to 20 pages per minute.